DVaughan/DVaughan.github.io/_posts/2019-06-24-Quantum-Computation-Primer-Part-1.md

 The state of the qubits when measured will have a 50% chance of being either 00 or 11.

 If we were to measure just one of the qubits, it would cause the other's state to immediately collapse to the same value.
 The qubits are said to be entangled.
+Even if the entangled qubits are far away from each other, possibly light years.
+This is what Einstein described as "spooky action at a distance."

 ### Determining if Qubits are Entangled